clulab/releases/emnlp2019-masking/nn/pytorch/README.md

 ```
 pytorch/data-local/rte/fever/
 ```
-You will have to also get the actual [train](https://drive.google.com/open?id=1bA32_zRn8V2voPmb1sN5YbLcVFo6KBWf) and [dev](https://drive.google.com/open?id=1xb6QHfMQUI3Q44DQZNVL481rYyMGN-sR) files from google drive
+ - You will also have to replace the dummy/light weight train and dev files with the actual [train](https://drive.google.com/open?id=1bA32_zRn8V2voPmb1sN5YbLcVFo6KBWf) and [dev](https://drive.google.com/open?id=1xb6QHfMQUI3Q44DQZNVL481rYyMGN-sR) files from google drive